Beers15/Can-of-Books-Backend/README.md

 08-30-2021 2:45pm - Application now has a fully-functional express server, with a GET route for the book resource.

 08-31-2021 2:00pm - Created POST route for /books which allows books to be added to the database.

+08-31-2021 4:30pm - Created DELETE route for /books which allows books to be deleted from the database.

 ## Estimates